 You have probably met and known many different people in your life.
 Most of them may simply be acquaintances, while others you might consider friends.
 Of these, there may be only a few that you would consider close friends.

-Then, perhaps, there is that one person who is as close to you as a brother or sister or perhaps, as the Bible says, “is a friend that sticks closer than a brother” (Prov.
+Most likely, there is one person who is as close to you as a brother or sister.
+He or she could be, as the Bible says, “a friend that sticks closer than a brother” (Prov.
 18:24), someone in whom you can confide and trust, and with whom you can share your hopes and dreams.
-A friend who is there not only through the good times, but also the bad—through thick and thin—someone who won’t desert you when the going gets tough.
+A friend who is there not only through the good times, but also the bad—through thick and thin—someone who will not desert you when the going gets tough.

 The story of Jonathan and David is the story of one such friendship.
 As you read about this friendship, you will find that they shared much in common.
 There were also things that could have easily destroyed their bond, but instead, they made it stronger.

 Jonathan, prince and son of Saul, was the heir apparent to the throne of Israel.
 He was destined to rule after the death of his father.
 Jonathan was well aware of this and the promises God would have made to Saul had he been faithful (I Sam.
 13:13).

 Jonathan was a young man of courage, strength and determination who looked to and relied on God.
 He was a mighty soldier in his own right—highly respected and trusted by the men he led.
 These character traits were clearly evidenced when Jonathan fought against a garrison of Philistine soldiers with only his armor bearer by his side.
 Trusting in God, he slew 20 Philistines in a half-acre area of land.